 There are several schools of thought on how much to spend on a wedding gift.
 Some feel that the value of your present should exceed the cost of your place at the wedding and reception.
 However, this is not a hard and fast rule.
 First, you have to look at your budget and how much you can afford.

 Most brides and grooms send invitations with the purpose of having you present on their special day rather than for what you can give.
 The closer you are to the couple the more you may want to spend.
 If the bride is your sister, cousin, or best friend, the value of the gift will most likely be higher than if she is your co-worker.
 Set an amount you can afford and only look for gifts that stay within your gift-giving budget.
+In other words, don't go into debt to impress someone with an expensive wedding gift.

 Should You Give a Cash Gift?